 Freiburg can be reached by plane, train, bus or car.
 We took the Basel to Freiburg train (regional) and saved money by purchasing a Regional Day Ticket.
 The train from Basel to Freiburg, Germany took one hour (there is a faster Freiburg ICE train, but it is not included with the Regional Day Ticket).
 A visit to Freiburg can also be added on to a trip to Colmar or Strasbourg, France itinerary!

 Looking for an airport near Freiburg, Germany?
 The EuroAirport Basel Mulhouse Freiburg is the closest airport to Freiburg, Germany…and is located 29 miles away in Saint-Louis, France.
-Search for the best fares on SkyScanner.
+Search for the best fares on airline tickets at SkyScanner.

 Freiburg Train Station

 The Freiburg Train Station is located west of the Old Town (but within easy walking distance).
 Well-connected to other cities, day trips from Freiburg are easy to organize.
 Search schedules for Freiburg day trips to nearby cities:

 Visitors staying for longer than one day will find that there are many accommodation options of where to stay in Freiburg in – or close to – the city center.
 Check to see if there are rooms available at these highly-rated hotels: Motel One Freiburg, Colombi Hotel, Hotel Oberkirch – or start searching for hotels on Booking.com.

 We want to know: What are your tips for what to do in Freiburg, Germany?
 What sights and activities would you add to our list of things to do in Freiburg?
 Tell us in the comments!